 Photography offers the perfect excuse to spend many a happy hour in the great outdoors.
 Whatever the weather or the season, heading out with your camera is a great way to enjoy some fresh air, stretch your legs, and capture some fantastic photographs of our wonderful wildlife.

-The Nature category of CEWE’s Our World is Beautiful photography competition has had lots of brilliant entries so far, not just of UK wildlife, but of exotic creatures in all corners of the globe.
+The Nature category of the CEWE Photo Award enjoys lots of brilliant entries, not just of UK wildlife, but of exotic creatures in all corners of the globe.
 Whether you’re on your travels or exploring at home, there are a few tips you can keep in mind to help improve your nature and wildlife photos.

-Once you’ve put these hints and tips into action, why not submit your best shots to our competition for the chance to win the holiday of a lifetime?
+Once you’ve put these hints and tips into action, why not submit your best shots to our competition for the chance to win a host of incredible prizes?
 Read on to learn how to capture nicer nature photos on your next jaunt outdoors.

 White Beauties – Renate Heim